EEWX/VFD28016-display/README.md

 # VFD28016-display
-##H2 Background
+## Background/
 I came accros a cheap VFD display online several month ago, the only information the seller can provide is the model MN28016.
-After studied the limited information I found online, I designed a PCB to drive the VFD display.
+After studied the limited information I found online, I designed a PCB to drive the VFD display./
-##H2 Main Features
+## Main Features/
-⋅⋅* Adjustable BIAS voltage
+* Adjustable BIAS voltage

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]